Make Money with WordPress: The Ultimate List of WordPress Business Ideas

 13. Website Flipping

 Website flipping is very similar to the concept of real estate (or house) flipping.
-Developers purchase the domain, hosting, themes, plugins, and any other tools needed to create a new website.
+Developers purchase the domain, hosting, themes, plugins, and other tools needed to create a new website.
 They create niche-specific content for it.
 Then they sell it to someone in that niche who needs it.

 If you’re short on time, look into Flippa.
 You can purchase a website that was already built, enhance it with necessary plugins and make other value-add adjustments.
 Then turn it for a profit.